jordan0809/geqo/doc/intro.md

-# GEQO Documentation
+# geqo Documentation
-GEQO Core is a framework for constructing and describing quantum circuits and executing them on simulators and on quantum hardware devices.
+geqo is a framework for constructing and describing quantum circuits and executing them on simulators and on quantum hardware devices.

 ## Why a new framework for quantum circuits?
 Quantum circuits serve as a general model for quantum computations, employing abstract concepts like bit flips or rotations with